MrMikeFloyd/spring-reactor-playground/README.md

 ### Inventory API - stock management

 The stock management API provides CRUD operations stock records.
-Again, very basic:
+Two versions are available:

+* `v1`: Classic Spring REST controller
+* `v2`: Functional-style REST router/handler setup

+Exposed endpoints:

-* `GET http://localhost:8080/v1/items` - emits all items in the stock database
+* `GET http://localhost:8080/v[1|2]/items` - emits all items in the stock database
-* `POST http://localhost:8080/v1/items` - creates a new item
+* `POST http://localhost:8080/v[1|2]/items` - creates a new item
-* `GET http://localhost:8080/v1/items/<some-id>` - emits a specific item from the stock database
+* `GET http://localhost:8080/v[1|2]/items/<some-id>` - emits a specific item from the stock database
-* `DELETE http://localhost:8080/v1/items/<some-id>` - deletes a specific item from the stock database
+* `DELETE http://localhost:8080/v[1|2]/items/<some-id>` - deletes a specific item from the stock database
-* `PUT http://localhost:8080/v1/items/<some-id>` - updates a specific item from the stock database
+* `PUT http://localhost:8080/v[1|2]/items/<some-id>` - updates a specific item from the stock database

 The persistence backend uses a MongoDB, so you will need to have at least a MongoDB community installed on your machine - please refer to [the docs](https://docs.mongodb.com/manual/tutorial/) for more information.

 ## Further reading

-The [Spring Reactor docs](https://projectreactor.io/docs) are a good place to start!
+* The [Spring Reactor docs](https://projectreactor.io/docs) are a good place to start!
+* [Another example](https://github.com/hantsy/spring-reactive-sample/blob/master/boot-routes/src/main/java/com/example/demo/DemoApplication.java) for reactive REST endpoint setups with Spring

 Unsure which operator to use?
 See https://projectreactor.io/docs/core/release/reference/#which-operator